-To review and rank applications, the City has appointed a Grant Review Committee, including persons not employed by the City of Memphis, to obtain certain expertise and outside points of view.
+To review and rank applications, the Neighborhood Crime Prevention Grant team has appointed a Grant Review Committee, including persons not employed by the City of Memphis, to obtain certain expertise and outside points of view.
 The committee will have three members.
 Committee members will review only applications from eligible applicants for eligible activities.
-They may make on-site visits to neighborhoods to answer questions about their applications during the actual review meeting.
-Committee members may also call or email applicants or your local station to ask questions about their applications.
+They may call applicant groups to answer questions about their applications during the actual review meeting.
 Monitoring information related to previous and current grants from the City of Memphis will be made available to committee members for use in the review and evaluation process.
-This information is made available through information gathered in the application and from the Oracle database.
+This information is made available through information gathered in the application.